projectweekend/Node-Backend-Seed/README.md

 * Use the `/routes/index.js` file for mapping route handler functions to URLs.
 This helps keep `app.js` from getting cluttered.
 * Route handlers, and all the supporting items they require, are defined in `/api`.
 * The `user` module exists as an example.
-The `/user/index.js` file is where the actual handler function is defined.
+The `/user/index.js` file is where the actual handler functions are defined.
 * Any request validation needed is defined in `/user/validation.js`.
 Any database access needed is defined in `/user/data.js`.
 Any manipulation of the database output, prior to sending a response, that is needed is defined in `/user/output.js`.